weilingx46/workshop-sassy-hugo/README.md

 Sass is the older syntax where brackets and semicolons are not used.
 The new and primary syntax of Sass 3 is called Scss.
 Scss is more like the traditional CSS with brackets and semicolons while still supporting the features of Sass such as nesting.

+## Extra Credit Activity

+Write the declaration for a mixin called sassyHugo for a color, font-size and border-radius with a default of 5px.
+Show how the mixin is called by a div and what the div would look like after Sass has compiled to CSS.
+Please note that you have completed the extra credit on canvas.

 ### Additional Sass Resources: